tbrouns/paser/README.md

 MATLAB toolbox for processing and analyzing extracellular recordings.
 Intended for local field potential (LFP) and spike data processing, analysis and visualization.

 Currently, PASER can only be used with data saved by Open Ephys GUI [Ref.
-4], specifically CONTINUOUS files.
+4], specifically `continuous` files.
 See https://github.com/open-ephys/plugin-GUI or http://www.open-ephys.org/ for more information.

 PASER contains the following types of processing routines: